GeoscienceAustralia/ptha/R/source_contours_2_unit_sources/tutorial.md

 # Tips

+* If you don't like the shape of the unit-sources, note it is possible to provide a shapefile defining the along-strike boundaries of the unit sources as input.
+This gives the user much more control.
+See the help for
+\code{discretized_source_from_source_contours}.

 * If `slip_edge_taper_width > 0`, then instead of having uniform slip, each source
 has its slip smoothed to zero around the edges.
 To do this, the original unit-source slip (1 inside the unit source, 0 outside) is convolved with a circular filter with